phegman/vue-mapbox-gl/README.md

 ### Geolocation Events

-Geolocation events are available for use by adding the `@geolocate` prefix to the beginning of the Mapbox event name.
+Geolocation events are available for use by adding the `@geolocate-` prefix to the beginning of the Mapbox event name.
 A list of Geolocation events can be found here: [https://docs.mapbox.com/mapbox-gl-js/api/#geolocatecontrol.event:geolocate](https://docs.mapbox.com/mapbox-gl-js/api/#geolocatecontrol.event:geolocate)

 #### Example